NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README-Manual.md

           statistics: [Average]
         - name: CPUUtilization
           statistics: [Average]
+EOF
 ```
+Don't worry about the `sts-region` and `regions` values, they will be updated later by the `update_clusters.sh` script.

 ##### 5.6.2 Add Yet-Another-CloudWatch-Exporter to harvest-compose.yaml
 Run the following command to concatenate the required configuration to the harvest-compose.yml configuration file: